Best practices for creating a modern npm package with security in mind

 Semantic versioning prescribes that the version be numbered with three placeholders.
 The first being the major version, second being the minor version, and last being the patch version.
 To learn more about semantic versioning, version management and lockfiles read What is Package Lock JSON and How a Lockfile Works with Yarn and NPM packages

 What if you could skip doing all that manually and instead set up an automated workflow with GitHub Actions that handles npm package publishing for you?
 You’re in luck because there’s a tool available called Semantic Release which integrates with GitHub Actions.
-The key to help automate this process is that you use what’s called conventional commits while commiting changes to your project.
+The key to help automate this process is that you use what’s called conventional commits while committing changes to your project.
 This enables the automation to update everything accordingly and know how to prepare the next release of your project for you.

 The following steps will walk you through setting this up for your modern npm package.